tessus/joplin-plugin-get-notebook-id/README.md

 # Get Notebook ID

 Copy/Show the ID of a notebook.
 For developers.
-A standard user won't need this.
+A regular user won't need this.

 # Settings